 The role of the Ministry of Defence, and the Armed Forces, is to defend the UK, and overseas territories, its people and interests, and work to strengthen international peace and security.
 The Defence Intelligence Staff (DIS) of the MOD is part of the UK's central intelligence machinery.

 The aim of the Department of Health is to improve the health and well-being of people in England.
-The DH website provides information on emergency planning and advice on the treatment of chemical, biological and radiological casualties.
+The department provides information on emergency planning and advice on the treatment of chemical, biological and radiological casualties.

 The Health and Safety Executive is responsible for the regulation of almost all the risks to health and safety arising from work activity in the UK.
 Its website provides advice and guidance on a range of health and safety issues.